HUD to expand fair housing protections for transgender people

 In a call with reporters, HUD officials characterized Thursday’s action as the first step the Biden administration is taking to uphold LGBTQ rights and said future announcements can be expected.

-“Certainly the Obama administration made a lot of headway into ending housing discrimination against LGBTQ people, and it’s really good to see that progress picked back up,” said Dylan Waguespack, public policy director at True Colors United, an organization focused on ending homelessness among gay and transgender youth.
+“Certainly the Obama administration made a lot of headway into ending housing discrimination against LGBTQ people, and it’s really good to see that progress picked back up,” said Dylan Waguespack, public policy director at True Colors United, an organization focused on ending homelessness among gay and transgender youths.